alastairrmcneill/ScreenshotEditor/plan.md

 ---

-## EPIC 7 – Onboarding & Paywall Flow
+## EPIC 7 – ✅ Done Onboarding & Paywall Flow

-### Story 7.1 – Build 4-Slide Onboarding Sequence
+### Story 7.1 – ✅ Done Build 4-Slide Onboarding Sequence

 **Description:**
-Present 4 full-screen slides explaining app, demoing features, requesting access, and presenting the paywall.
+Present 4 full-screen slides welcome screen, demoing features, requesting access, and presenting the paywall.
+A linear progress bar should show progress through the onboarding but shouldn't show on the first page.
+One the second and third pages it should be showing 33% and 67% respectively. it shouldn't be shown on the paywall.
+This paywall will be implemented later.
+The linear progress bar should be consistent between the second and third screens and not transition, only the content of the pages transition.
+This should be shown on first open and only shown again on open if the user doesn't complete the onboarding.
+By finishing slide 3 this counts as completing the onboarding.

 **Acceptance Criteria:**

 - Slides swipe horizontally.
+- Linear progress bar that is consistent across the 2nd and third screens showing 33% and 67% respectively.
+The
 - No skip allowed.
-- Slide 4 = paywall.
+- Placeholder pages
+- Complete onbaording flow slide 3 to mark it as completed and not show again

 ---

-### Story 7.2 – Implement Photo Access Request
+### Story 7.2 – ✅ Done Implement Photo Access Request

 **Description:**
 On slide 3, request photo library access using Apple’s privacy prompt.